sdoxsee/sdoxsee.github.io/blog/_posts/2019-12-17-merry-microservices-part2-ui-gateway.md

 }
 {% endhighlight %}

 In the above tsx code, we define a `login` function that, when we click the login button, we get redirected to `/private`.
 The purpose of this is to hit a secured server-side endpoint that will force authentication with the configured Identity Provider, Keycloak in our case.
 For our logout button, we put it in a form that submits a `POST` to `/logout` and include a hidden input named `_csrf` with the value from a cookie named `XSRF_TOKEN`.

+## Back end security

 We're now getting to the point where we need to jump to the server-side to understand what's going on.

-## YAML OAuth2 configuration
+### YAML OAuth2 configuration

 How does Spring Security know to redirect us to Keycloak?
 Well, we tell set it up with an OAuth2 client registration.
 Here's a part of our `src/main/resources/application.yml`: